-From Arrange view you can make MIDI items available for editing by choosing the command Open in built-in MIDI editor from the right click context menu.
-This command has four mutually exclusive options - Open clicked MIDI item only, Open all selected MIDI items, Open all MIDI on same track, and Open all MIDI in project.
+From Arrange view by choosing the command Open in built-in MIDI editor (right click context menu) will make MIDI items available for editing.
+This offers four mutually exclusive options - Open clicked MIDI item only, Open all selected MIDI items, Open all MIDI on same track, and Open all MIDI in project.
 You can set a default option in the Editing Preferences, MIDI Editor page of REAPER's preferences (see Chapter 22).

-Double-clicking on the item causes the MIDI Editor to open according to your preferences setting.
-For example, if you set your preference to one MIDI editor per media item, then each MIDI item you double-click on will open in a separate MIDI editor instance by itself.
-If you set it to one MIDI editor per project, this will result in all MIDI items being opened in the MIDI editor when any single MIDI item is double-clicked: The double-clicked item will be the selected and active item.
+Double-clicking on the item opens the MIDI Editor according to your preferences.
+For example, if you set your preference to one MIDI editor per media item, then each MIDI item you double-click on will open in a separate MIDI editor instance.
+If set to one MIDI editor per project then all MIDI items being opened in the MIDI editor when any single MIDI item is double-clicked: The double-clicked item will be the selected and active item.

-If All MIDI in the project is specified, then you should also specify whether to open the clicked MIDI item only, all selected MIDI items, all MIDI items on the same track, or all MIDI items in the project (see right).

-Within the MIDI Editor, your default

-preference settings can be overridden on a per project basis from the Contents menu.
+If All MIDI in the project is specified you should also specify whether to open the clicked MIDI item only, all selected MIDI items, all MIDI items on the same track, or all MIDI items in the project (see right).
+Within the MIDI Editor, your default preference settings can be overridden on a per project basis from the Contents menu.
 This will be discussed shortly.

-Tracks and items can be managed in the MIDI Editor by displaying the Media Item Lane (second button on toolbar toggles) and the Track List (first button on toolbar toggles).
+Tracks and items can be managed by displaying the Media Item Lane (second button on toolbar toggles) and the Track List (first button on toolbar toggles).
 Both these options are also available on the Contents menu.

-The illustration below shows an example of the MIDI Editor window opened with five MIDI tracks, some of which include several items.
+The illustration below shows an example of the MIDI Editor window opened with four MIDI tracks, some of which include several items.
 Both the Track List (right of window) and the Media Item Pane are displayed.
-In a moment, we'll examine these more closely.